pascalhubacher/HitachiBlockAPI/README.md

 `#logger.setLevel(logging.DEBUG)`<br />
 If you use the Configuration RestAPI / Ops Center API then use port 23451<br />
 `storage = RestAPI(fqdn_ip='10.10.10.10', port=23451, username='[user]', password='[password]')`<br />
+If you have more than one storage registerd then you have to specify with which one you want to work with In the following example the first element is chosen.
+If you want to change it then you have to reexecute the command with another element_number `storage.storage_device_id_set(element_number=0)`
 If you directly contact the storage SVP or the GUM then use port 443.
 But this is the default so you do not have to specify it.<br />
 `storage = RestAPI(fqdn_ip='10.10.10.10', username='[user]', password='[password]')`<br />
+If you only have one storage registerd then you do not have to set it (done automatically in the background).